lisir233/esp32-arduino-lib-builder/README.md

 * `release/*` is used to recompile the original SDK for a specified version.
 * `debug/*` is used to recompile debug versions based on a specified SDK version.
 * `high_perf/*` is used to recompile high performance versions based on a specified SDK version.
 It changes some configurations (as below) and can achieve higher performance in some cases, especially for avoiding [screen drifting](https://docs.espressif.com/projects/esp-faq/en/latest/software-framework/peripherals/lcd.html#why-do-i-get-drift-overall-drift-of-the-display-when-esp32-s3-is-driving-an-rgb-lcd-screen) when using RGB LCDs.
+(Only available for v3.x and above versions)

   * For ESP32-S3 SoCs:
     * It changes the optimization level from `-Os` to `-O2` by enabling `CONFIG_COMPILER_OPTIMIZATION_PERF=y`.